-Substantially all statutory technical reserves are calculated using models.
-When a model cannot be used, a prudent approach is systematically given preference.
-The best estimate calculation takes into account all future cash flows related to the insurance liabilities observed at the period-end.
-Expected benefit payments and expenses are modelled, together with future premiums within the limits set by the regulations.
-The main accounting phenomena and mechanisms are taken into account, such as changes in the policyholder surplus reserve and statutory technical reserves.
+The best estimate calculation takes into account all future cash flows related to the insurance obligations observed at 31 December 2021.
+Expected benefit payments, commissions and expenses, and part of future premiums are modelled in accordance with the applicable regulations.
+The main accounting mechanisms are taken into account, such as future transfers from the policyholders' surplus reserve to policyholder dividends and changes in statutory technical reserves.

-The stochastic models used to measure insurance obligations related to savings/pensions contracts include interactions between assets and liabilities.
-Death/disability, term creditor insurance and non-life insurance obligations are modelled using deterministic models.
+The models used to measure insurance obligations related to savings/pensions contracts, including points-based pension plans, is based on stochastic models that take into account interactions between assets and liabilities.
+Death/disability and term creditor insurance obligations are modelled using deterministic models.